What is Addison's disease?

 You have two small adrenal glands that lie just above each kidney.
 Each adrenal gland has an outer part (adrenal cortex) and an inner part (adrenal medulla).
 Cells in the adrenal glands make various hormones.
 A hormone is a chemical which is made in one part of the body but passes into the bloodstream and has effects on other parts of the body.

-Cells in the adrenal cortex (the outer part of the adrenals) make the hormones cortisol and aldosterone.
+Cells in the outer part of the adrenals (adrenal cortex) make the hormones cortisol and aldosterone.
 The amount of cortisol that is made is controlled by another hormone called adrenocorticotrophic hormone (ACTH).
-ACTH is made in the pituitary gland (a small gland that lies just under the brain).
+ACTH is made in a small gland that lies just under the brain (the pituitary gland).
+This in turn is stimulated by another hormone which is produced by another part of the brain called the hypothalamus.
 ACTH passes into the bloodstream, is carried to the adrenal glands, and stimulates the adrenal glands to make cortisol.

 - Cortisol is a hormone that is vital for health.
 It has many functions which include: